"Am I too old for this?"

 Success with Ortho-K for adults isn't so much about your age in years, but the "age" of your eyes.
 During your consultation, we look at a few key factors.
 While success rates are high across the board, candidacy is key.

-- Your Prescription: Ortho-K works best for low to moderate amounts of nearsightedness (up to about -6.00 diopters) and astigmatism (up to about -1.75 diopters).
-Higher prescriptions can sometimes be treated, but it’s on a case-by-case basis.
+- Your Prescription: Ortho-K works best for low to moderate amounts of nearsightedness (typically up to -6.00 diopters, though some lenses can treat up to -10.00 diopters) and astigmatism (up to about -1.75 diopters).
+Hig

 - Corneal Health: Your corneas must be healthy, without any significant scarring, disease, or irregularities.
 This is where our topography mapping is essential.